nesquena/rabl/README.md

 # RABL #

-RABL is a ruby templating system for Rails that takes a different approach for generating JSON and other formats.
-Rather than using the ActiveRecord 'to_json', I generally find myself wanting to use a more expressive and flexible system for generating my Public APIs.
-This is especially true when I the json doesn't match to the exact schema defined in the database.
+RABL is a ruby templating system for Rails and [Padrino](http://padrinorb.com) that takes a new approach to generating JSON and other formats.
+Rather than using the ActiveRecord 'to_json', I generally find myself wanting a more expressive and powerful system for generating my APIs.
+This is especially important when the json representation is complex or doesn't match the exact schema defined in the database itself.

 There were a few things in particular I wanted to do easily:

- * Create arbitrary nodes named based on combining data in the object
+ * Create arbitrary nodes named based on combining data in an object
- * Include nodes only if a condition is met
+ * Include nodes only if a certain condition is met
- * Pass arguments to methods and store the result as a node
+ * Pass arguments to methods and store the result as a child node
- * Include partial templates to reduce code duplication
+ * Partial templates and inheritance to reduce code duplication
- * Easily rename attributes from their name in the model
+ * Easily renaming attributes from their name in the model

-This general templating system solves all of those problems.
+ * Simple way to append attributes from a child into the parent

+The list goes on.
+Anyone who has used the 'to_json' approach used in ActiveRecord for generating a json response has felt the pain of the extremely restrictive system.
+RABL is a general templating system created to solve all of those problems.
+When I created RABL, I wanted a simple, expressive DRY ruby DSL for defining JSON responses for my APIs.

 ## Installation ##